7 October 2022

-HiT619 Welcome to my course on Mixed Methods in Communication Studies.
-When I first suggested that this course be opened, I was aware that I was not doing an easy task; however, when I started taking notes for the 15-week course outline, I realized that I was attempting a very difficult task:) Nevertheless, considering the advantages that both the students and myself will gain from this course, I am glad that I did such a thing.
+Welcome to my course on Mixed Methods in Communication Studies.
+When I first suggested that this course be opened, I knew I wasn’t doing an easy task; however, when I started taking notes for the 15-week course outline, I realized I was attempting a very difficult task:) Nonetheless, considering the benefits that both the students and I will derive from this course, I am glad I did it.

 Mixed Method designs, as we often hear, consist of the combination of quantitative research method and qualitative research method.
 However, using two methods together in a research does not mean doing a mixed method research.

-Following that, we will discuss the concept of the mixed research technique, process the designs in order, understand which one is utilized when, and build a research plan accordingly.
+Following that, we will discuss the concept of the mixed research technique, process the designs in order, understand which one is used when, and develop a research plan accordingly.

 My goal

-In the context of this course, my primary goal is to help students boost their academic qualifications by combining theory and practice through an applied literature review (which may also be a research proposal) and having a philosophical understanding of research methodology.
+In the context of this course, my primary goal is to assist students in improving their academic qualifications by combining theory and practice through an applied literature review (which may also be a research proposal) and gaining a philosophical understanding of research methodologies.

 When you complete this course successfully